THE TRAP WITH SHORT TERM LOANS

 Payday loans (short term money, fast cash) are advertised on TV and the internet to tempt you into getting cash quickly to pay bills or money owing

-If you fail to pay back the loan on the due date you’ll usually be charged default fees that are added to your debt.
+If you fail to pay back the loan on the due date you will usually be charged default fees that are added to your debt.

-- you might be eligible for a no interest loan to pay for household goods or important services such as medical treatment.
+- You might be eligible for a no interest loan to pay for household goods or important services such as medical treatment